Unlucky Mummy: Unlucky myths

 The mummy-board has acquired a reputation for bringing misfortune, and many myths have developed around it.
 It has been credited with causing death, injury and large-scale disasters, with one story ending by saying that the "mummy" was being moved from the British Museum to New York on the RMS Titanic when it sank.
 None of these stories have any basis in fact, but from time to time the strength of the rumours has led to enquiries on the subject.
 A disclaimer written by Wallis Budge was published in 1934, and yet since that time the myth has undergone further embellishment.

 The Unlucky Mummy has also been linked to the death of the British writer and journalist, Bertram Fletcher Robinson.
 Robinson conducted research into the history of that artefact while working as a journalist for the Daily Express newspaper during 1904.
 He became convinced that the object had malevolent powers and died three years later, aged 36.

 On 3 April 1923, just six weeks after Howard Carter unsealed the burial chamber in the tomb of Tutankhamun, Sir Arthur Conan Doyle arrived in New York to begin a four-month lecture tour on Spiritualism.
 Two days later he was asked by a reporter whether he connected the breaking news of Lord Carnarvon’s death with the curse of the pharaohs.
 Doyle responded to this question by drawing parallels between the deaths of Robinson and Carnarvon, and his comments were reported in an article, which appeared in the Daily Express newspaper on 7 April 1923, as follows:

 It is impossible to say with absolute certainty if this is true…If we had proper occult powers we could determine it, but I warned Mr Robinson against concerning himself with the mummy at the British Museum.
 He persisted, and his death occurred…I told him he was tempting fate by pursuing his enquiries...The immediate cause of death was typhoid fever, but that is the way in which the elementals guarding the mummy might act.
 They could have guided Mr Robinson into a series of such circumstances as would lead him to contract the disease, and thus cause his death – just as in Lord Carnarvon's case, human illness was the primary cause of death.

+In popular culture

+The mummy briefly appears in From Hell (1999), the graphic novel by Alan Moore, in a scene where the antagonist, the royal physician Sir William Gull, visits it.
+In the appendix, Moore describes the artifact as one of the most famous “cursed” mummy cases, writing: “One of the great famous 'cursed' mummy cases of all time, a scarcely credible trail of death, illness and bereavement seemed to follow the various owners of this artifact as they hurriedly passed on the mummy through the auction houses of London, where we see an interested Dr Gull viewing it here.”